-- · Identification and assessment of risks that may face the Company's business.
+- Identification and assessment of risks that may face the Company's business.

-- Consideration of the practices of mitigation of current risks.
+- Considering the practices of mitigation of current risks.

-- $\cdot$ $\;$ Development of the Company's risk management framework, which includes:
+- Development of the Company's risk management framework, which includes:

 - Risk identification and assessment

 - Risk register

 - Determining risk tolerance

-- Prioritisation of risks
+- Prioritization of risks

 - Risk mitigation and management

 - Supervision, follow-up and reporting